Trading 212’s cash ISA: what’s the catch?

-Let’s take a detailed, balanced look at what the Trading 212 Cash ISA offers, and consider its potential drawbacks.
+Let's take a detailed, balanced look at what the Trading 212 cash ISA offers, and consider its potential drawbacks.

-Interest rates
+Interest rates (AER, variable)

-At the time of writing, Trading 212 offers a 5.2% interest rate on its cash ISA, paid daily.
+Trading 212 offers a 4.62% interest rate on its cash ISA.

 This rate is undeniably attractive, especially when compared to the dour rates offered by established high street banks: